Patio Gardening and LandscapingHow to plant around a patio and outdoor living space

 Discover how planting beds can soften your hardscape and get ideas for designing space for plants around your patio.

-It pays to work closely with your landscape designer to achieve quality planting by researching every species proposed.
-Know what the plants look like, when they bloom, if you like their fragrance and make sure they remain in scale with the space over time.
+It pays to do your research on plants you are considering for the space.
+Know what they look like, when they bloom, if you like their fragrance, if they are dangerous or toxic, and make sure they remain in scale with the space over time.
 To help you better understand how plants can fail, we've begun this guide with The Don'ts, before we move into more positive attributes.

 Your terrace, patio or deck may experience all sorts of activities in many seasons.
 Your designer must ensure the planting works equally well for all of them.
 Don't just gloss over the patio planting because this is where a finely wrought planting plan can make your outdoor living spaces more than a patio, they become a three dimensional environment.